Mobility & Transportation

 Designing and Implementing a Mobility Survey in Maptionnaire

-Maptionnaire helped Luxplan elevate traditional mobility surveys to a new level — by adding map-based engagement to the mix.
-Participatory mapping helps planners to understand specific areas and their problems, which can be especially difficult in rural areas.
+Maptionnaire helped Luxplan elevate traditional mobility surveys to a new level by adding online map-based engagement--or participatory mapping--to the mix.
+Among the many benefits of digital engagement in mobility planning, it helps planners to understand specific areas and their problems, which can be especially difficult in rural areas.
 With Maptionnaire, every answer (for example, routes or intersections used when commuting) is placed on a digital map, and follow-up questions can be asked about the level of satisfaction or possible improvements.

 a first page of the maptionnaire survey luxplan developed for a sustainable mobility planning project